What is Laternal Commucation

 What is lateral communication

-Lateral communication refers to sharing information, ideas, feelings, or concerns between peers within an organization or coworkers of about the same level regarding their tasks.
+Lateral communication is the sharing of information, ideas, feelings, or concerns between peers within an organization or same-level coworkers regarding their tasks.

 Looking at the modern business environment, we can see that small businesses and start-ups are major players in the economy.
 Usually consisting of a small team and a flat organizational structure, these companies are some of the most successful in their industry.